anik-jha/blogs2/src/pages/features.md

       - title: RoboHelper
         content: >
           • Implemented facial recognition security features that allow only certified users to control the Turtlebot

           • Executed autonomous movement of Turtlebot using SLAM and alternatively configured manual movements using hand gestures through LEAP Motion camera in ROS

           • Implemented basic object recognition module to notify owners for in-stock and out-of-stock items

-          Full report
         align: left
         image_alt: lorem-ipsum
         image_position: left